smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 ### Dynamic Menu Updating

 SDL enables the ability to dynamically load menu items and icons to improve system performance.
 In some cases an app may submit a large number of menu commands, sub menus, and icons.
 Processing these assets can use a large amount of system resources.
-To help mitigate performance issues, the HMI can choose when to request the app updates SDL Core with the missing menu contents.
+To help mitigate performance issues, the HMI can choose when to request resources, at which time the app can update SDL Core with the missing menu contents.

 `UI.OnUpdateFile` is used to request missing menu icons, and `UI.OnUpdateSubMenu` is used to request missing sub menu contents.
 These notifications can be sent to SDL Core when the user is in close proximity to the menu items.
 For example, if the user opens a menu that contains a list of submenus, the HMI may then request those submenus are populated via `AddCommand` requests from mobile.
 Additionally, if the HMI implements a paginated menu, the HMI may request all icons for the menu items that are on the next page.